 - Nylon tip is ideal for electronic sets

-- Quality of the paint job is uneven
+- quality of the paint job is uneven

 Vater VH5AW Los Angeles 5A Wood Tip Hickory Drum Sticks

-The Vater VH5AW Los Angeles 5A hickory drum sticks are some of the most versatile, durable and in demand on the market.
+The Vater VH5AW Los Angeles 5A hickory drum sticks are some of the most versatile, durable, and in demand on the market.
 The 5A is weighted toward the tip which gives the stick added momentum and allows you to execute rapid, staccato bursts without having to worry that you’ll lose the stick or lose the effect.
 While hickory is the most popular material for Vater’s 5A they also produce sugar maple and other variants to suit both the mood of the material and that of the drummer.

 Because the grain of the wood used to create a stick can have a significant impact on whether that stick will warp, crack or break under pressure Vater puts enormous effort into sourcing the hickory for their drum sticks.
 That grain must be straight and true and, in addition, the hickory must exhibit a specific moisture content; one that won’t come back to haunt the stick later.
-While Vater makes much of their company pledge to make drum sticks that are straighter than the competition the fact is that straight is straight and it’s good enough to be able to state with confidence that Vater sticks hold their line under fire and in spite of repeated use.
+While Vater makes much of their company pledge to make drum sticks that are straighter than the competition the fact is that straight is straight and it’s good enough to be able to state with confidence that Vater sticks to hold their line under fire and despite repeated use.

 If you are a performance drummer, one who sinks his or her physicality into your work the 5A Los Angeles drum sticks should be on your shopping list.
-They let you lay down a muscular beat one minute and transition to a rapid fire attack the next before settling down and establishing a modest beat for the lighthearted pieces.
+They let you lay down a muscular beat one minute and transition to a rapid-fire attack the next before settling down and establishing a modest beat for the lighthearted pieces.
 The warmth you’ll generate with the wooden tips will enrich the quality of your performance while the impeccable balance of the sticks will allow you to achieve your sonic goals without straining.